-Prior to drilling, the proposed boring locations will be marked and Underground Service Alert (USA) will be contacted in accordance with local notification requirements.
+Prior to initiation of field activities, the proposed boring locations will be marked and Underground Service Alert (USA) will be contacted in accordance with local notification requirements.
 The proposed boring locations may also be investigated by a geophysical surveying contractor using electromagnetic induction and magnetic surveys, among other methods.
 The choice of methods depends on shallow soil types and potential interference from surrounding cultural features.
-The borings are cleared by hand auger, shovel, or posthole digger to the full diameter of downhole equipment to at least 4 feet below ground surface (bgs).
+The soil vapor borings will be cleared by hand auger, shovel, or posthole digger to the full diameter of downhole equipment to at least 4 feet below ground surface (bgs).
 An air knife may also be used as necessary in conjunction with the above hand clearing tools.

-A drilling permit will be obtained from the Alameda County Public Works Agency.
-In addition, prior to conducting the planned field activities, a comprehensive site health and safety plan (HSP) will be prepared, and a copy of the HSP will be kept on site during scheduled field activities.
+A comprehensive site health and safety plan (HSP) will be prepared and a copy of the HSP will be kept on site during scheduled field activities.
 Lastly, downhole equipment, including drive casing, sample barrels, surge blocks and tools, will be detergent-washed using Alconox or equivalent, or steam-cleaned prior to and following drilling activities at each boring.